 4. An air gap membrane is installed along the wall;

-5. In the absence of a suitable sump pump liner, a sump liner and submersible sump pump are installed beneath the floor, with the liner cover installed flush with the floor;
+5. In the absence of a suitable sump pump liner, a sump liner and submersible sump pump are installed beneath the floor;

-6. The drain pipe is routed to the sump liner, beneath the basement floor so that the water collected from the draining concrete / cinder blocks can be mechanically evacuated to the exterior by the sump pump.
+6. The perimeter drain pipe is routed to the sump liner so that the water collected from the draining concrete / cinder blocks can be mechanically evacuated to the exterior by the sump pump.
 Note: it is illegal in most municipalities in the GTA to dispose of this water by connecting to the floor drain; and

 Below is a typical sump pump installation that is part of the interior weeping tile system.